Schiedam–Hoek van Holland railway: Services

 Until 2017, there were five Sprinter trains per hour from Rotterdam Centraal station to Maassluis West and half-hourly services to Hoek van Holland Haven.
 In the peak season, all trains usually terminating at Maassluis West were extended to Hoek van Holland Haven, and the service between Rotterdam Centraal and Vlaardingen Centrum was increased to every 7.5 minutes.
 Service to Hoek van Holland Strand was only provided every hour during the summer months.

-Between April 2017 and February 2018, four rail-replacement bus lines (711, 712, 156 and 713) run alongside the regular bus lines (56, 57 and 126).
+Between April 2017 and February 2018, four rail-replacement bus lines (711, 712, 156 and 713) ran alongside the regular bus lines (56, 57 and 126).
 These services were being operated by RET.

 Rail-replacement services were originally scheduled to run only until September 2017; however, unforeseen events caused a delay in re-opening the track until October 2019.
 These include more soil contamination and asbestos than anticipated as well as finding cables which had not been documented during preliminary investigations and which had to be removed or, for the ones which were still active, moved.

 Metro line B from Nesselande runs with 10-minute intervals from Schiedam to Hoek van Holland Haven, half of which will terminate at Maassluis Steendijkpolder.
 Furthermore, metro line A provides a service from Binnenhof to Vlaardingen West during peak hours.
 The line will remain open to freight trains, retaining a connection to the national rail network at Schiedam.

 The line was reopened on 30 September 2019 for a test period of four weeks.
 On 1 November 2019 it was officially reopened.